jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 One problem I did not want to consider at first, was that a module might contain a registration list of all objects of a certain class.
 Because that would have given an object an exact location: that would have given an object a fixed place, and all lines would have pointed directly to the central list, which would not make the diagram overviewable.

-However, in the method found, I do not think central registration lists will be a problem anymore.
+However, in the method found, I do not think central registration lists might be a problem anymore.
 A central registration list does have a place in the diagram, but not all lines are not directly pointing to it, and when it is outside the screen, you only see the closest logical location of the object.
 The display of the diagram is simply dependant on the level of detail now and lines are usually not pointing directly to a fixed location at all: just to an imaginary logical location.
 Having central registration lists inside a diagram is really not a problem anymore.

 #### Classes, interfaces and methods